eva-barczykowska/monitoring_cpu_usage/README.md

-# Project Title:
 # monitoring_cpu_usage

 ## Description
-A simple project using InfluxDB to demonstrate its core functionalities
+A project to demonstrate core functionalities of InfluxDB:
-- such as writing data
+- writing data
 - querying
 - managing time series data.

-This example focuses on monitoring CPU usage over time, a typical use case for InfluxDB.
+This project focuses on monitoring CPU usage over time, a typical use case for InfluxDB.

 ## Project Overview
 The project will: